 Florida Department of Environmental Protection (DEP)

-The Florida Department of Environmental Protection is, as the name suggests, in charge of protecting Florida’s natural resources, which includes it’s many waterways.
+The Florida Department of Environmental Protection is, as the name suggests, in charge of protecting Florida’s natural resources, which include its many waterways.
 The DEP operates our many state parks, enforces environmental laws, and issues permits for activities that impact the environment.

 The DEP and FWC have a lot of overlap in their goals, which is true for all of the relevant regulatory bodies that work to keep our waterways safe and healthy for the enjoyment of all.
 The DEP, specifically, focuses on preventing pollution, regulating coastal development, and preserving the unique marine habitats that make Florida so unique.